Social and medico-social players at different stages of your project

 In particular, ANAP's mission is to support health and medico-social establishments and structures in improving their performance in all its dimensions.

-The regional healthcare system is organized by regional health agencies (ars).
-They coordinate activities and allocate the operating budget for medical-social structures.
+The regional healthcare system is organized by the agences régionales de santé (ars).
+They coordinate activities and allocate the operating budget for medico-social structures.

-Certain bodies, such as the Commission Nationale Informatique et Libertés (CNIL) and the Agence du Numérique en Santé (ANS), are worth consulting to ensure that the technical development of your solution complies both with current regulations and with the reference standards and core services of the doctrine of digital health.
+Some players, such as the Commission Nationale Informatique et Libertés (CNIL) and the Agence du Numérique en Santé (ANS), are worth consulting to ensure that the technical development of your solution is in line with current regulations, as well as with the standards and core services of the doctrine of digital health.

-In addition, GIE SESAM-Vitale can provide assistance in connecting your solution to Assurance-Maladie teleservices, if your project lends itself to this.
+In addition, GIE SESAM-Vitale can help you connect your solution to Assurance-Maladie teleservices, if your project lends itself to this.

 Experimentation and evaluation

-In the testing phase, you can approach stakeholders to assess the acceptability, use, impact and medico-economic benefit of your innovation with different audiences.
+In the testing phase, you can approach players to evaluate the acceptability, usage, impact and medico-economic benefit of your innovation with different audiences.

-Here, the Tiers-Lieux d'expérimentation en santé, Living-Lab santé autonomie and Gérontopôles are particularly relevant and enable you to be in contact with healthcare professionals.
+Here, Tiers-Lieux d'Expérimentation en santé, Living-Lab santé autonomie and Gérontopôles are particularly relevant and enable you to be in contact with healthcare professionals.

-In the event that your innovation meets the definition of a medical device, you are obliged to hold the CE (Conformité Européenne) mark in order to market it.
+In the event that your innovation corresponds to the definition of a medical device, you are obliged to hold the CE marking (Conformité Européenne) to market it.

-The Agence nationale de sécurité du médicament et des produits de santé (ANSM) has set up a Guichet innovation et orientation (GIO) (Innovation and Guidance Desk) for holders of innovative projects or ongoing development projects, which may be useful in helping you understand the steps to be taken in order to obtain CE marking.
+The Agence nationale de sécurité du médicament et des produits de santé (ANSM) has set up a Guichet innovation et orientation (GIO) for the benefit of those with innovative projects or ongoing developments, which may be useful in helping you understand the steps to be taken to obtain CE marking.

-If you're looking for financial support for your innovation project, you can contact the Direction régionale de l'économie, de l'emploi, du travail et des solidarités (DREETS) in your region, to find out about the financial support provided by the state.
+If you're looking for financial support for your innovation project, you can contact the Direction régionale de l'économie, de l'emploi, du travail et des solidarités (DREETS) in your region, to find out about the financial support provided by the French government.

 In addition, certain players such as La Banque des territoires (Bpifrance) or the Regional Health Agencies (ARS) launch calls for projects that may enable you to benefit from financial aid.